The Dare to Run board consists of nonprofit professionals, former campaign staff, business leaders, activists, and local political leaders.

 Zlata started her career at Deloitte & Touché Consulting/Family Office Advisory Group, then joined Family Office Practice at KPMG and subsequently worked for Leonard Stern Single Family Office.

-In 2017, she joined US education non profit Dare to Run as a Founding Board Member and a Treasurer with the mission to help women run for office.
+In 2017, she joined US education non profit Dare to Run as a Founding Board Member with the mission to help women run for office.

 Josephine is a passionate health care advocate with over 10 years of community experience in the field of tobacco control.
 She has worked with youth, train-the-trainer women infant and children programs, and low socio-economic populations in Brooklyn, Staten Island and Manhattan.
 Prior to working in the nonprofit field, she utilized her marketing skills in various positions in corporate America such as The Economist and several large advertising agencies.
 Josephine actively participates in community service activities and is a member of several policy and leadership committees throughout New York City.
 Josephine is currently a candidate for a Masters degree in Human Services Leadership from St. Joseph's College.
 She enjoys taking on new challenges and learning sports, including bocce, and currently resides in Brooklyn with her family.